 The Jane is a historic and fun budget option with a rooftop bar and adjoining club.
 Rooms can be small, but it’s hard to beat the price in NYC, especially since they have a great location in Greenwich Village near the Hudson River and High Line.

 Cost conscience travelers should also consider renting an Airbnb apartment with good reviews.
 If you’ve never used the service, sign up here to receive $40 off your first stay over $75!
 Just know that New York is cracking down on the service, and you can no longer rent private apartments in Manhattan.
-There are still good private options in Brooklyn and Queens though, so you’re not captive to hotel prices.
+There are still good private options in Brooklyn and Queens though, so you don’t have to be captive to hotel prices.